zcreativelabs/react-simple-maps/README.md

 In order for this to work properly, you will need to provide these valid map files to React Simple Maps yourself.
 Read our guide on [map files](https://www.react-simple-maps.io/docs/map-files).
 We also offer some testing files in the downloads section so you can get started quickly.

+### V3 Docs

+If you are using React Simple Maps v3, you can find the old documentation at [v3-react-simple-maps.io](https://v3.react-simple-maps.io/).

 ### License

 MIT licensed.
 Copyright (c) Richard Zimerman 2017.
 See [LICENSE.md](https://github.com/zcreativelabs/react-simple-maps/blob/master/LICENSE) for more details.